Ready to Get Cooking?

 - Check them every hour during drying.

-- Tip: Depends on how dry they already are, after 1 hour with the seasoning, if I don’t need them right away, I turn off the oven and let the tomatoes sit in the oven to dry in the residual heat.
+- Tip: It depends on how dry they already are.
+After 1 hour with the seasoning, if I don’t need them right away, I turn off the oven and let the tomatoes sit in the oven to dry in the residual heat.

 Step 3 (packing)